wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 * Added WPML Workaround for translated post type slugs

 = 1.5.10 =
-* Changed the behaviour of the prefix filter: It works taxonomy sensitive now
+* Changed the behavior of the prefix filter: It works taxonomy sensitive now
 * Renamed template "encyclopedia-term-filter" to "encyclopedia-prefix-filter"

 = 1.5.9.1 =